TCenkErguven/FoodRecipes/README.md

 # <u>RECIPE SERVICE</u>

   Recipe Service is the service where users can look for the recipes.
-  Search with pre-determined searches according to the inredient names, categories and food names.
+  Search with pre-determined searches according to the ingredient names, categories and food names.
 Also, responsible who got the role "ADMIN" can create, update and delete new forms of categories and recipes.